 There are other effective medicines available in the surgery too, and our trained staff will be able to advise you on the most suitable one for your pets.
 However, no worming treatment will prevent re-infestation which is why it is so important to treat your pet regularly, especially if they hunt or scavenge.

-Pregnancy and lactation pose a particular risk as the mother’s immune system is less robust at this time, and many worms become more numerous, posing an increased threat to their puppies & kittens.
+Pregnancy and lactation pose a particular risk as the mother’s immune system is less robust at this time, and many worms become more numerous, posing an increased threat to their puppies and kittens.
 Worming with a suitable drug should be done every 2 weeks throughout pregnancy and while feeding the young.